veraison/services/scheme/sevsnp/README.md

 # SEV-SNP scheme

-This scheme supports the provisioning of reference values and appraisal of evidence.
-It is suitable for anyone performing verification of simple SEV-SNP evidence.
+This scheme supports the provisioning of Reference Values and appraisal of Evidence.
+It is suitable for anyone performing verification of SEV-SNP Evidence.

 ## Installation